in-sight-it/Making-the-Hidden-Visible/team.md

 ---

 The project is led by:
-- Dr. Stefania Milan (University of Amsterdam)
+- Prof. Dr. Stefania Milan (University of Amsterdam)
 - Prof. Dr. Paul Groth (University of Amsterdam)

 The researchers for this project are: